 The Abraham Path is a cultural route tracing Abraham’s footsteps across the present-day Middle East.
 The path offers hikers the opportunity to engage with the peoples and landscapes of the region firsthand, and to see the region from a new perspective.
 The path offers an intriguing case of very challenging, long-term negotiations to establish a contiguous route through often-hostile countries; if fully successful, the Abraham Path could have powerful regional implications for economic development, mutual engagement, and peace-building.
-Dr. William Ury, founder of the Global Negotiation Initiative at PON, was instrumental in the envisioning and development of the Abraham Path.
-Professor James Sebenius is the academic consultant for the Abraham Path and HNP.
-Today, the Program on Negotiation serves as the intellectual and academic home of the Abraham Path
+Dr. William Ury, founder of the Global Negotiation Initiative at the Program on Negotiation, was instrumental in the envisioning and development of the Abraham Path.
+Today, the Program on Negotiation serves as the intellectual and academic home of the Abraham Path Initiative.

 The Teaching Negotiation Resource Center (TNRC) is pleased to announce that the Abraham Path negotiations have been adapted into a role play simulation by Stefan Szepesi.
 The Abraham Path Simulation is a six-party, multi-issue, non-scorable negotiation between the Abraham Path Initiative (API) and local counterpart organizations in the Middle East attempting to agree on a public 1,000 mile cross-border trail through the region.